 I sign whoever I fancy and tweak my formation and tactics until I am satisfied with the team’s performances in the international seasons, especially against other user teams.
 All the focus then goes into training my first team and bolstering my overall rating as high as possible.

-I suggest aiming for a base overall rating of 900+ to ensure that you’re one of the strongest teams in the online cup, but don’t forget that tactics can still play a crucial role.
+In the Professional Division and below, having an overall rating of 900+ easily makes you one of the strongest teams in every online cup competition, but don’t forget that tactics can still play a crucial role.
 I have won a Managers Cup in Professional Division using a team with 885 rating.

 Naturally, online cups get harder as you climb to higher division categories, and there is always the odd chance of facing an opponent who unexpectedly has crazy high overall rating.
 I wouldn’t advise on formations and tactics (Except don’t play 4-1-1-4 like a few jokers out there who have no care about midfield control) since it wholly depends on the players you sign.